What Is Sous Vide?

 For those looking to cook sous vide for the first time, we would recommend a sous vide water bath such as the Primo 10, a 10 litre sous vide water bath built by hand in the UK, which comes complete with rack, based tray, lid, 60 recipe cookbook and a 2 year warranty.

 For those with limited space, Grant Creative Cuisine do offer an alternative.
 The Uno Sous Vide Controller is extremely compact and can be connected to any existing analogue rice or slow cooker that you may already have in your home, converting it into an accurate sous vide water bath.
-The Compagno is simply the Uno offered with a compatible rice cooker to make a great starter sous vide package.

 For the Professional: